 So as you know, we’re pretty keen on diaries and journals at Ink Drops HQ.
 I love to write, whether it’s a few short sentences about the day, a list of things I’m grateful for, or a longer, more exploratory amble through my thoughts and feelings, on paper.

-There’s something wondrous about seeing what’s in my head written down on paper.
+It’s wondrous.
+Written on paper the contents of my head amaze me .
 It often sparks new ideas and makes me think about things in different ways.

-But I’ve been talking to some incredible creative women this week, and it’s inspired me to try art journalling for a while, alongside my existing journal practice.
+But I’ve been talking to some incredible creative women this week.
+And I’m going to try art journalling for a while, alongside my existing journal practice.

 It feels strange at first… choosing a coloured pencil instead of my trusty fountain pen… looking at my box of rubber stamps and wondering which to use first to represent my day.
 Trying to represent things in colour and images and phrases instead of sentences